creyesp/SamplingInterface/README.md

 # SamplingInterface
-The SamplingInterface is a ...
+SamplingInterface is a ...

+Features
+Installation
+Using Clipster